keryell/BitWizard_SPI_relay/README.rst

 the SPI version...

-Unfortunately I did not find a library compatible with my modern C++ palate, so here is a small C++14 library of my own to deal with this card.
+Unfortunately I did not find a library compatible with my modern C++ palate, so here is a small modern C++ library of my own to deal with this card.
 It may be useful for some other people, so here it is.

 Anyway, it is not complete waste of time: I will recycle and extend this SPI library in some other projects.

-This has been tested with Raspbian GNU/Linux 8 (jessie) with Clang 3.9 on a Raspberry Pi 3.
+This has been tested with Raspbian GNU/Linux 11 (Bullseye) with G++ 10.2 on a Raspberry Pi 3.

 The library